chandlerNick/BerlinWeatherTimeSeriesAnalysis/README.md

 ### Lag-LLaMA - Nick & Luisa

-This method is concerning the paper: [Lag-LLaMA: Open and Efficient LLM Inference with Local Attention](https://arxiv.org/pdf/2310.08278) which is a time series foundation model and therefore allows zero-shot inference as well as fine-tuned inference.
+This method is concerning the paper: [Lag-LLaMA: Open and Efficient LLM Inference with Local Attention](https://arxiv.org/pdf/2310.08278) which is a transformer-based time series foundation model and therefore allows zero-shot inference as well as fine-tuned inference.
 We experiment with both in the following sections

 #### Zero Shot - Nick